Major Tourist Attractions of Vancouver

 Vancouver is Canada’s west coast seaport in British Columbia.
-It is the densest, diverse, as well as known for their artistic and anthropologic pursuits.
+It is the densest, and most diverse, as well as known for its artistic and anthropologic pursuits.
 Here are some of the best attractions that Vancouver has to offer:

 Museum of Anthropology (MOA)